Professor of Law

 - Phone 617-358-6194

-Professor Webber has published his scholarship in leading law reviews like the New York University Law Review, the Northwestern University Law Review, and the Journal of Corporation Law, and has presented his research at the Harvard Stanford Yale Junior Faculty Forum, the Conference on Empirical Legal Studies and the American Law and Economics Association conference, among others.
-Webber has also published op-eds in The Washington Post, The Chicago Tribune, and Reuters, and has been interviewed on a range of corporate governance and securities law issues by Nightly Business Report, NPR’s Marketplace, Agence France-Presse, Reuters, and others.
-His work has appeared several times on the Harvard Law School Forum on Corporate Governance and Financial Regulation.
-He has testified about pension governance issues in California and New Hampshire, and has spoken at numerous practitioner-oriented conferences.
-In addition to his forthcoming book about shareholder activism, Webber is co-editing a book about shareholder litigation, to be published by Edward Elgar Publishing.
+David H. Webber is the author of a forthcoming book about labor’s shareholder activism, The Rise of the Working Class Shareholder, to be published by Harvard University Press in 2018.
+He is a leading expert on securities law and corporate governance.
+He has published articles in the New York University Law Review, the Northwestern University Law Review, and the Journal of Corporation Law, and has presented his research at the Harvard Stanford Yale Junior Faculty Forum, the Conference on Empirical Legal Studies, and the American Law and Economics Association conference, among others.
+Webber has published op-eds in the Washington Post, the Chicago Tribune, and Reuters, and has been interviewed by television, radio, and print media, including Nightly Business Report, NPR’s Marketplace, Knowledge@Wharton Business Radio, Agence France-Presse, Reuters, and others.

 David Webber, "Lead Plaintiffs and Lead Counsel in Deal Litigation," in Research Handbook on Mergers & Acquisitions 319, Claire A. Hill & Steven D. Solomon, eds., Edward Elgar (2016).
 Publisher